zhikaiong2001/tp/docs/UserGuide.md

 * DATE must be in YYYY-MM-DD format and must be a valid date.

 **Notes**
-* No interviews would be displayed if there are no interviews on that day.
+* If there are no interviews with the given date, Tether will simply inform you that there are no interviews found and the displayed list will remain unchanged.

-### Deleting an Applicant/Interviewer:
+### Deleting a Person:

-If you're confident in removing an applicant or interviewer from Tether if for example an interviewer leaves your company or an applicant is out of the hiring process, then execute ```delete_person PHONE``` and the applicant/interviewer with the given PHONE will be removed **permanently**.
+If you're confident in removing a person from Tether if for example an interviewer leaves your company or an applicant is out of the hiring process, then execute ```delete_person PHONE``` and the person with the given PHONE will be removed **permanently**.

 **Example Usage**:

 * ```delete_person 81239123``` would delete that
-  applicant/interviewer.
+  person.

 ### Deleting an Interview :